vanus-labs/vanus-connect/connectors/source-github/README.md

 # GitHub Source

-## Overview
-A Vance Connector which retrieves GitHub webhooks events, transform them into CloudEvents and deliver CloudEvents to the target URL.

-## User Guidelines

-## Connector Introduction
+## Introduction

-The GitHub Source is a [Vance Connector](https://github.com/linkall-labs/vance-docs/blob/main/docs/concept.md) designed to retrieves
-GitHub webhooks events in various format, transform them into CloudEvents based on [CloudEvents Adapter specification](https://github.com/cloudevents/spec/blob/main/cloudevents/adapters/github.md) and wrap the body of the original request into the data of CloudEvents.
+The GitHub Source is a [Vanus Connector](https://www.vanus.dev/introduction/concepts#vanus-connect) which aims to retrieve GitHub webhooks events, transform them into CloudEvents based on [CloudEvents Adapter specification](https://github.com/cloudevents/spec/blob/main/cloudevents/adapters/github.md) and wrap the body of the original request into the data of CloudEvents.

 The original GitHub webhooks events look like:
 ```JSON